hardfire/hardfire.github.com/source/_posts/Corrupt-or-Unorganized.md

 date: 2017-07-15 10:35:24
 tags:
 ---

+> Chaos is a Ladder --- Little Finger, GoT

 This is to compare and contrast two worlds, two stories that seem the same but totally different experiences.

 ## ... sometime in 2014